collective/collective.formcriteria/src/collective/formcriteria/foldercontents/README.txt

 Contents View
 =============

+A version of the folder_contents view can be used with collections where the columns are those specified in the collection's "Table Columns" field.
+The buttons at the bottom of the folder contents view will then be applied to the selected items.

+Any columns that are selected in the collection's "Table Columns" field that are also selected in the "Table Column Links" field will be rendered as links.
+Note that it's possible to select a link column that isn't a table column which will have no effect.

 Add a simple string criterion for the SearchableText index on the criteria tab.
 Set a default search term.